Step 1/4

 How does charitable giving affect taxes?

 Charitable donations can help reduce both your tax bill and taxable income, all while contributing to a worthy cause.
 Whether you decide to itemize your donations or take a standard deduction, both can score tax savings.
 Let’s say you decide to donate to a qualified charity.
 After receiving the gift, the charity gives you a receipt for your donation.
-Using this receipt, you can either deduct the charitable contributions as itemized deductions on Schedule A, Form 1040 or take a standard deduction.
+Using this receipt, you can either deduct the charitable contributions for 2024 as itemized deductions on Schedule A, Form 1040 or take a standard deduction.
 Both qualify as a deduction.
-But any deduction you take for a charitable donation you've made has to be less than 60% of your annual gross income.
+But, any charitable donation tax deduction has to be less than 60% of your annual gross income.

 Are church donations tax deductible?